trambarhq/relaks-starwars-example/README.md

 }
 ```

 In succession we retrieve the `films` in which the character appeared, his `species`, his `homeworld`, the `vehicles` he has driven, and the `starships` he has piloted.
-We wait each time for the data to arrive, place it into `props` and call `Meanwhile.show()`.
+We wait each time for the data to arrive, place it into `props` and call `meanwhile.show()`.
 In this manner the page renders progressively.
 For the end-user, the page will feel responsive because things appears as soon as he clicks the link.

 Data requests are ordered pragmatically.
-We know that the film list is likely the first piece of information the user seeks.
+We know that the film list is likely the first piece of information a visitor seeks.
 We also know that the list is more likely to be fully cached.
 That's why it's fetched first.
 Conversely, we know
 the list of starships is at the bottom of the page, where it might not be visible initially.
 We can therefore fetch it last.

 You will likely make similar decisions with your own app.
 Mouse-overs and pop-ups are frequently used to show supplemental details.
 These should always be fetched after the primary information.
 Since it takes a second or two for the user to position the mouse cursor (or his finger) over the button, there's ample time for the data to arrive.